csessig86/intro-to-d3-nicar-19/02-diving-into-d3/readme.md

 Today, we're going to focus on the fundamentals of D3.

 Our data visualization of choice will be the bar chart.
 We'll build one bar, then a few more, and then add some dressing to create a production-level graphic.

-We are going to create these files from scratch.
-For reference, the `final-charts/` folder contains the end result of every part of this tutorial.
-Refer to it if you get lost.
+We are going start with empty text files for each part of the tutorial.
+For reference, the `final-charts/` folder contains the end results.
+Think of it as the answer sheet of a quiz.
+Feel free to ask questions along the way, and take a look at the final charts as needed.

 To understand the process of D3, it helps to take a step back from javascript.
 We'll start by working with only HTML and CSS.